 In 2002 Jack Murray’s Ontario NDP PR Task Force was dealing with Mike Harris having cut the number of MPPs by 27.
 The Task Force recommended restoring the 27 MPPs and adding “some” additional MPPs to enhance democracy, in the interests of proportionality.
 It suggested at least 30 percent of MPPs be regional top-up MPPs, and mentioned Wales where 33% are regional top-ups.
 In fact most experts recommend 40%.
 Scotland has 43%.
 New Zealand has 40%.
 The 2007 Ontario Citizens Assembly struggled with this issue, and ended up recommending the 103 seats be reduced to 90, and the total be increased to 129, with 39 top-up MPPs (30%).

 If an MMP system for Ontario kept the present 124 ridings and added 30% top-up seats, that would mean 177 MPPs, 53 top-up.
-If the ratio was 40%, that would be 207 MPPs, 83 top-up.
+If the ratio was 40%, that would be 207 MPPs, 83 top-up, which no one has proposed.
 So the calculations above assume the present 124 MPPs continue, with local ridings reduced to 76 seats, plus 48 regional top-up seats (39%).
 I hope a Citizens Assembly would increase the number of MPPs.